 A Visit to the Museum für Kommunikation Berlin

-Founded in 1872 as a postal museum, the Museum of Communications has been in the present place since 1897 and it is there to stay.
-There you are going to see from old wax seals, stamps and postcards to some of the first telephones, radios and telegraphs.
+Founded in 1872 as a postal museum, the Museum of Communications has been in the present since 1897, and it is there to stay.
+There you will see everything from old wax seals, stamps and postcards to some of the first telephones, radios, and telegraphs.

-The collection is really interesting and this museum is way better than anything you can see at Checkpoint Charlie.
+The collection is exciting, and this museum is way better than anything you can see at Checkpoint Charlie.

 If you follow West at Checkpoint Charlie, this is what you can do.

 Consider that you are at Checkpoint Charlie, if you start walking west, you are going find yourself close to Potsdamer Platz.
 But, you don’t need to walk all the way there to find something cool to do around Checkpoint Charlie.

 If you follow the Berlin Wall that crosses Friedrichstraße, one of the first things that you are going to see is the Hi-Flyer.
 If you can’t see it at first, you might need to look up into the sky and, maybe, it will be there.
 This captive balloon is one of the biggest helium balloons in the world and will show you a Berlin you can only see from up there.

 The gondola goes up to 150 meters high and, secured by a cable, you can see Berlin from an unbeatable view.
 From the Sony Center to the Brandenburger Tor, the view from up there is amazing and you need to go up there.

 A Visit to Topography of Terror